Forsteropsalis photophaga

 Forsteropsalis photophaga, also known as the glow-worm hunter, is a species of long-legged harvestman in the family Neopilionidae.
 This species is endemic to New Zealand, found in North Island caves in the vicinity of Waitomo.
 The name "photophaga" comes from their habit of feeding on the luminescent larvae, pupae, and adults of the New Zealand glow-worm Arachnocampa luminosa.

 Taxonomy

 Both Aola Richards and Meyer-Rochow and Liddle had previously recorded a species of harvestman in caves at Waitomo feeding on glow-worms which they identified as Megalopsalis tumida (now considered a synonym of Forsteropsalis fabulosa).
 Further examination of specimens from the cave revealed this harvestman was in fact two new species of Forsteropsalis.
 These were named and described in 2014 by Chris Taylor and Anna Probert as Forsteropsalis bona and F. photophaga.

 Forsteropsalis photophaga was so named for its habit of feeding on the luminescent glow-worm: its name is from the Greek phos (light) and phagein (to eat).
-The holotype specimen, collected in Gardners Gut Cave System, Waitomo, in 1977, is deposited in the collections of Te Papa; six paratypes were collected from other cave systems in the vicinity of Waitomo and Te Kuiti between 1958 and 2013.
+The holotype specimen, collected in Gardners Gut Cave System, Waitomo, in 1977, is deposited in the collections of Te Papa; six paratypes were collected from other cave systems in the vicinity of Waitomo and Te Kūiti between 1958 and 2013.